-Parents must fill out the early entrance application forms, which include a parent questionnaire and obtain and attach a reference letter from someone who is well acquainted with the child but not a relative of the child.
-The person providing this reference should know the child well enough that they can speak with some expertise about the child's attributes and abilities.
-The reference letter should indicate whether this person recommends the child be schooled with children who will be a year older than the child and, if so, the evidence this person has concerning the child's mental ability, fine and gross motor ability, visual and auditory discrimination, emotional/social development, and communication skills.
-Suggestions for this reference letter are a preschool teacher, a Sunday school teacher, a day-care provider, or a physician.
+Parents must fill out the early entrance application forms, which include the district's kindergarten entrance questionnaire from someone who is well acquainted with the child, but not a relative of the child.
+The person completing this questionnaire should know the child well enough that they can speak with some expertise about the child's attributes and abilities.
+Suggestions for appropriate choices to complete the questionnaire are preschool teachers, Sunday school teachers, daycare providers, or a family physician.

-The assessment request, reference letter and parent questionnaire must be completed and returned to the District no later than May 25th of the spring before fall enrollment to allow summer assessment to be completed.
+The assessment request and parent questionnaire must be completed and returned to the District no later than May 25th of the spring before fall enrollment to allow summer assessment to be completed.